thisisnabi/OnRepository.EFCore/README.md

 ## Features
 - Use EntityBase for your entities
 - You can use Repository & ReadOnlyRepository
-- Same common method likes Read,Delete,List,Add,Update and etc.
+- Same common method likes Read, Delete, List, Add, Update and etc.
 - You can use IUnitOfWork patterns
 - Use Transactional actions